mattbierner/khepri/README.md

 Named functions can access themselves by name.
 In both cases, the scope of the function name is limited to the evaluation of the bound value.

+### Patterns
+Function parameter lists are patterns instead of identifiers.
+These patterns effect the behavior of the generated function and have nothing to do with pattern matching.
+All effects happen at runtime.

+#### Identifier Pattern
+Same as ECMAScript.
+Binds argument at position to name for function body.

+    (\a, b, c -> [a, b, c])(1, 2); // [1,2,undefined]

+#### Ellipsis Pattern
+Currently used only for annotation to represent a variable number of arguments.
+It should only be used as the last pattern in a parameter list.
+Future use of Ellipsis may change but will not effect the current use.

+    var l = \a, ... -> [a, arguments];

 ## Modified ##

 # Restrict Assignment Expressions